 Now you know that adjusting to life after college is hard when you’re constantly comparing where you are today to where someone else portrays themselves.
 And that with self-awareness, you too can find a career you are passionate about.

 P.S.
-Don’t forget to get a copy of the productive job-hunt cheat sheet here so you can always know what step to take next in your job hunt.
+Don’t forget to get a copy of the Productive Job-Hunt Game Plan here so you can always know what step to take next in your job hunt.

 You can check out other post-college journey stories here: